-Start downtown at the College Football Hall of Fame.
-Run through South Bend and Mishawaka parks and neighborhoods along the St. Joseph River.
+Start in downtown South Bend, run through South Bend and Mishawaka parks and neighborhoods along the St. Joseph River.
 The course is flat compared to most marathons, with a few short steep hills and one half-mile incline.
 The course follows a shallow river bottom, which results in the hills.
 The course is not as flat as the Chicago Marathon.
 It is significantly flatter than Portland, Nashville, Marine Corps, Dallas and Amarillo.
 It is similar to Cleveland and Detroit.

 - Traffic-free city streets

 This race has applied for the Chicago Area Runners Association designation as a CARA CERTIFIED RACE.
 This race has agreed to adhere to and uphold CARA’s Best Practices Guidelines.
 These Guidelines embody the highest standards for quality, safety and comfort for participants in a road race.
 To view the Guidelines and to learn more about CARA, visit www.cararuns.org.The Chicago Area Runners Association (CARA) is a non-profit organization devoted to expanding, motivating, supporting and celebrating the running community of Chicagoland.
 CARA connects runners to resources that enable them to run - farther, faster, better, for life.

 - No strollers, baby joggers, or rollerblades in running events.

 - Per new USAT&F Rules, the use of IPOD and headphone devices is allowed, but we ask that you please be careful and pay close attention to instructions from the police and volunteers.